Skip to main content

 Our mission

-Our movement is based on the fact that people deserve better than what porn has to offer—better information about sex, better relationships free from porn’s influence, better self-esteem, and better than contributing to sexual exploitation.
+Our movement is based on the fact that people deserve better than what porn has to offer.
+Better info on sex, relationships free from porn’s influence, improved self-esteem, and better than contributing to sexual exploitation.

 Fight the New Drug’s mission since our start in 2009 has been to decrease the demand for sexual exploitation through education and awareness, rather than restriction.
 It is important that we give props to our friends at organizations that do focus on taking political action, they do important work and we applaud them for their efforts.